Treatments and Services

 One way is helping children avoid graft-versus-host disease (GVHD) after transplant.
 GVHD happens if the new cells attack the child’s body instead of rebuilding the immune system.
 Dr. Marie Bleakley works on ways to control T cells from donors so they don’t attack the cells of transplant patients.

 Drs.
 Scott Baker and Eric Chow look for factors that increase transplant survivors’ risk of certain late effects such as high blood pressure, diabetes, obesity and heart disease.
 Their goal is to find patients at highest risk and reduce their chance of developing these conditions.
-Read about their research to improve cancer survivors’ quality of life.

 We care for your whole child – not just their disease.
 Your family has a full team behind you.
 As needed, your child will receive care from specialists in nutrition, pain management, pharmacy, physical therapy, psychology and emotional health.
 Read more about the supportive care we offer.